fachwerk-dev/create-fachwerk/slides/slides.md

 <input type="range" v-model.number="data.x" /> {{ data.x }}

-> When variable's default value is 0, you can skip the frontmatter definition part
+<Info>When variable's default value is 0, you can skip the frontmatter definition</Info>

 ---

-## Custom data
+## Add custom data

 When you need to do more complex data manipulation, you can define custom variables and functions in `slides.js` file that will be available in Markdown: